-The law requires that certain people must be part of this committee.
+The law requires that certain people must be part of this committee to conduct ARD meetings.
 These include one general education teacher, one special education teacher, a representative from the school district (generally one of the building administrators), someone who is trained to interpret evaluation data (the diagnostician), and the child’s parent.

 Other education personnel may be included in this committee depending on the child’s specific disability and needs.
 You might find a speech therapist, an occupational therapist, a physical therapist, a special education counselor (LSSP), or others, in attendance at the meeting.
 Try not to let the sheer number of people be intimidating.
 These folks are there for the sole purpose of helping the school develop the most appropriate plan for your child.

 What happens at an ARD meeting?

 In Texas, ARD meetings have a set agenda that should be followed.

 Everyone in the room will introduce themselves to you and everyone will sign the attendance sheet which becomes part of the ARD minutes.
 Please introduce yourself as well and tell us your name so that we know how to address you.

 What information will I be given at an ARD meeting?